dead-claudia/journald-exporter/CONTRIBUTING.md

 There are ways to mitigate both of those:

 - If it's not "just" a simple FFI wrapper, you can likely shim it.
 - Instead of using libc helpers, one can just implement the algorithm in Rust.
-This is done for the journal cursors' equality and (internal) length operations instead of using `strcmp` and `strlen` from libc.
+This isn't common for FFI-related code, but built-in Rust methods are typically used in place of libc methods.
 - Constants and static variables can be used to hack out a *lot* of potential slowness, at only a modest increase in compile time.
 They are heavily limited, but strategic use of arrays can go a long way.
 - If you're doing a lot of `Vec` work and it's turned out to be really slow in Miri, consider using `Vec::with_capacity`.
 The resizing operation is pretty slow, and if you're doing it in a loop, you'll probably save a lot of time.